Does a Dad have a Chance for Custody or Shared Parenting?

 Evidence of Paternity

-In Ohio, a Father may prove he is the biological father and establish his rights by proving: (A) Evidence of sexual intercourse between the mother and alleged father at any possible time of conception; (B) An expert’s opinion concerning the statistical probability of the alleged father’s paternity; (C) Genetic test results (DNA); (D) Medical evidence relating to the alleged father’s paternity of the child; and (E) All other relevant evidence.
-Once established, this legal presumption of paternity can only be rebutted by clear and convincing evidence that includes genetic testing.
+In Ohio, a Father may prove he is the biological father and establish his rights by proving: (A) Evidence of sexual intercourse between the mother and alleged father at any possible time of conception; (B) An expert’s opinion concerning the statistical probability of the man’s paternity; (C) Genetic test results (DNA); (D) Medical evidence relating to the alleged father’s paternity of the child; and (E) All other relevant evidence.
+Once established, this presumption of paternity can only be rebutted by clear and convincing evidence that includes genetic testing.

 What Are a Father’s Rights After Establishing Paternity?